-A ditch check, described in Article 280.24, are sediment control devices constructed across a swale or drainage ditch or along the contour lines of slopes to reduce the velocity of flowing water, thereby allowing sediment to settle.
+A ditch check, described in Article 280.24 of the Illinois Tollway Supplemental Specifications, is a sediment control device constructed across a swale or drainage ditch, or along the contour lines of slopes, to reduce the velocity of flowing water, thereby allowing sediment to settle.

 - Ditch checks shall be used in permanent or temporary ditches. - Ditch checks shall be used to control flow in existing, proposed, or temporary ditches.
-Maintain in place until seeding is established. - Ditch checks shall be placed upstream of sediment basins or sediment traps. - Spacing (L) between ditch checks shall be determined from the following formula: L= Minimum Height (Feet) / Ditch Grade (%) x 100.
-(See Figure 1-Article 3.1.2B) - Bottom of the ditch check on side slopes shall be a minimum of 12 inches higher than the top of the ditch check in center of the ditch. - Sediment shall be removed when it reaches 50% of ditch check height. - Note this pay item is paid per foot. - Additional reference rolled barrier slope checks can be found in Section 41-3.03(c) of the IDOT Bureau of Design and Environmental Manual, Chapter 41.
+Maintain in place until seeding is established. - Ditch checks shall be placed upstream of sediment basins or sediment traps.

+- Spacing (L) between ditch checks shall be determined from the following formula: L= Minimum Height (Feet) / Ditch Grade (%) x 100.
+See Figure 1 (Article 3.1.2B) - Bottom of the ditch check on side slopes shall be a minimum of 12 inches higher than the top of the ditch check in center of the ditch. - Sediment shall be removed when it reaches 50% of ditch check height. - Note this pay item is paid per foot. - Additional reference regarding rolled barrier slope checks can be found in Article 41-3.03(c) of the IDOT Bureau of Design and Environmental Manual, Chapter 41.